-Top 5 Bulgarian Festivals You Need To Check Out
+Top 14 Bulgarian Festivals You Need To Check Out

 Bulgarian Festival #1: Rose Festival

-The Rose Festival is held in Kazanlak, which is part of the Rose Valley and is held every year, during the first weekend in June.
-The festival was first celebrated in 1903, since then it has been kept going by generations of enterprising people from the valley.
-Nowadays the festival has become an international event, visited by thousands of people, both locals and tourists.
-Three events during the festival are must
+The Rose Festival is held in Kazanlak, part of the Rose Valley, and is held every year during the first weekend in June.
+The festival was first celebrated in 1903; since then, it has been kept going by generations of enterprising people from the valley.
+Nowadays, this is one of the Bulgaria festivals that has become an international event visited by thousands of locals and tourists.

-Bulgarian Festival #2: Nestinarstvo
+Bulgarian Festival #3: Nestinarstvo

-After sunset, the people would build up a massive fire and dance traditional Bulgarian dance (Horo) until the fire dies and only embers remain.
+After sunset, the people would build up a massive fire and dance the traditional Bulgarian dance (Horo) until the fire dies and only embers remain.
 After that, the culmination of the tradition begins.
-Nestinari in a state of trance enter the circle with shouts, and the first one crosses the embers of the cross, and then the others
+Nestinari, in a state of trance, enters the circle with shouts, and the first one crosses the embers of the cross and then the others.

-The festival is included in the UNESCO list of the Intangible Cultural Heritage.
+The festival is included in the UNESCO list of Intangible Cultural Heritage.
 Today the ritual is best preserved in the village of Bulgari in Strandzha Mountain and is held every year on 3 June.

-Bulgarian Festival #3: Surva
+Bulgarian Festival #4: Surva

 The festival is held annually on the last Friday, Saturday, and Sunday of January.
 Traditionally the festival involves about 6000 people from over 100 masquerade groups from all Bulgarian regions.
 People come to participate for the emotion and the fun.

-Bulgarian Festival #4: Rozhen Festival
+Bulgarian Festival #6: Rozhen Festival

-Bulgarian Festival #5: Zheravna National Costume Festival
+Bulgarian Festival #8: Zheravna National Costume Festival

 Traditionally the festival is held for three days (Friday, Saturday, and Sunday) on the last weekend of August.